PranavCoder007/Live_Auction_Website/README.md

-This iS Live Auction Website.
+This is Live Auction Website.